Finch West station

-Finch West is a subway station on the Line 1 Yonge–University of the Toronto subway.
+Finch West is a rapid transit and future light rail station on the Line 1 Yonge–University of the Toronto subway.
 It is located under Keele Street, north of Finch Avenue West.
-When Line 6 Finch West opens in 2023, it will serve as the eastern terminus of that line.
+When Line 6 Finch West opens, it will serve as the eastern terminus of that line.

 Description

 The station is underground and parallel to Keele Street just north of Finch Avenue West.
 Nearby landmarks include Fountainhead Park.
 Industrial areas lie to the east, James Cardinal McGuigan Catholic High School to the west and York University is to the northwest, served by the next station north on the line.

 The main entrance is located on the east side of Keele Street with the secondary entrance on the west side.
-The main structure has a striped, bar-code cladding to decorate its exterior along with colourful tiling and windows.
-An elevated substation facility is on the second floor of the main building and overhangs the main entrance as a canopy.
+The exterior of the main entrance features a striped, barcode cladding along with colourful tiling and windows.
+The concourse level around the faregates also features the barcode motif.
+An elevated substation facility is in the attic level of the main building and overhangs the main entrance as a canopy.
 The main entrance is highlighted by a glowing panel attached to the canopy.
 There is a cool roof over this entrance and a green roof over the elevated substation box.
-The 6-bay bus terminal has an enclosed concourse.
+The six-bay bus terminal has a waiting area inside the building.
 Bicycle parking at the station includes 100 secure plus 13 short-term spaces.
 North of the station is a parking lot for 347 cars plus a pick-up-and-drop-off facility.

 The station was designed by a consortium of architects and engineers, Spadina Group Associates – including All Design (headed by British architect Will Alsop) and IBI Group.
 Scottish artist Bruce McLean – a frequent collaborator with Will Alsop – worked with the design team to integrate sculptural concrete forms with the supporting columns within the entrance buildings, on double-height platform columns, and under the bus canopy.
 Landscape design of the station was by Janet Rosenberg & Studio.